goodix-fp-linux-dev/goodix-ghidra/README.md

 Decompiled drivers for Goodix

-Those drivers are Goodix property.

-They must remain hosted at https://gitlab.freedesktop.org/mpi3d/goodix-ghidra only.

-Please don't publish them somewhere else.
+Projects are now hosted on https://www.ghidra-server.org/.
+Please ask @mpi3d to get access.